- What is a public health funeral?

 What we do when we receive a request

-After we receive a request for a public health public health funeral, a council officer will usually visit the property of the deceased.
+After we receive a request for a public health funeral, a council officer will usually visit the property of the deceased.
 To protect against accusations of theft or misconduct, two officers will search the property.
 One officer will always be a council officer and the second may be, for example, a housing association or police officer.

 The purpose of the visit is to:

 - look for things such as details of next-of-kin, a will or testament, a passport or driving licence

 - find details of, for example, bank and savings accounts